Rowan Oak: History

-The house sits on four landscaped acres, surrounded by 29 acres of woods known as Bailey Woods.
+The house was originally built in 1844 and sits on four landscaped acres, surrounded by 29 acres of woods known as Bailey Woods.
 The original owners, The Sheegogs, lived in the home from 1844 to 1872.
 The home originally was designed with an L-shaped layout with a 450 square foot center hall connecting a parlor and dining room on one side with a library on the other.
 A quarter-turn stair led to the second floor and its three bedrooms.
+Several features from the antebellum era remain on the property including the alley of Eastern Red Cedar trees that line the driveway and front entrance.
+During that time, it was believed that cedar trees purified the air of the yellow fever virus.
+There also remains a concentric circle garden, post oak barn, and slave dwelling on the property.

 In 1872, the Bailey family purchased the home and resided there until 1923.
-Around the turn of the century, Julia Bailey added an indoor kitchen and pantry, enclosed a dogtrot hallway in the servants' area, a front porch, and a bathroom.
+Around the turn of the century, Julia Bailey added an indoor kitchen and pantry, a front porch, and a bathroom; she also enclosed a dogtrot hallway in the servants' area.

 The property had been unoccupied for seven years before William Faulkner purchased it in 1930.
-He renamed the property "Rowan Oak" after the rowan tree of Scotland, symbolizing peace and security, and the live oak, symbolizing strength and solitude.
-Neither of those trees can be found on the property, but the grounds and surrounding woods of Rowan Oak contain hundreds of species of native Mississippi plants, most of which date back to antebellum times.
-The alley of cedars that line the driveway were common in the 19th century, as it was believed that cedar trees purified the air of the yellow fever virus.
+In 1931, he renamed it "Rowan Oak" after two trees: the rowan tree of Scotland for peace and security, and the live oak for strength and solitude.
+Neither of those trees can be found on the property, and there is no such tree species known as a "rowan oak".
+Soon thereafter, he settled with his wife, Estelle, and her two children from a previous marriage, Malcolm and Victoria.
+Within a few years their daughter Jill was born.
+Rowan Oak served as the Faulkner family home until William Faulkner's death in 1962.

 Rowan Oak was William Faulkner's private world, in reality and imagination, and he was fascinated with its history.
-During his time at Rowan Oak, Faulkner kept horses on the property for riding, jumping and, occasionally, fox hunting, and he would often attend athletics events at nearby Ole Miss.
+During his time at Rowan Oak, Faulkner kept horses on the property for riding, jumping, and, occasionally, fox hunting, and he would often attend athletics events at nearby Ole Miss.

-In the 1930s, Faulkner installed brick terraces with balustrades framing the front portico, added a porch off the dining room, a porte-cochère on the home's west side, and a fourth bedroom, as well as other structural changes.
-In the 1950s, he oversaw other updates, including the enclosing of the rear porch on the ground floor for use as a study or office.
+Faulkner made several renovations and additions to the home and property.
+In the 1930s, he installed plumbing and electricity, added brick terraces with balustrades framing the front portico, added a porch off the dining room, a porte-cochère on the home's west side, a fourth bedroom, a butler's pantry and kitchen, as well as other structural changes.
+In the 1950s, he oversaw other updates, including the enclosing of the second floor sleeper porch and the ground floor porch.
+In 1951, Faulkner added a private closet, bathroom, and office on the ground floor.
+He would spend the last decade of his career writing in the office, and wrote the outline of his Pulitzer Prize-winning novel A Fable on the office walls.

-Faulkner's years at spent at Rowan Oak were productive as he set stories and novels to paper, ultimately winning the Nobel Prize for Literature in 1949, and the Pulitzer Prize and National Book Award for A Fable in 1954.
+Faulkner's years spent at Rowan Oak were productive, resulting in him ultimately winning the Nobel Prize for Literature in 1949, and the Pulitzer Prize and National Book Award for A Fable in 1954.